There a multiple ways to register to vote or update your voter registration. To get started, here are the requirements to vote in Illinois:

 Grace period voter registration and voting is an opportunity for anyone that has missed the regular registration deadlines to register and vote during the same trip.
 Grace period is available for 14 days before an election and on Election Day.
 The voter must fulfill all the same requirements to register to vote and once they do, they must register and vote during that same trip.

 Anyone eligible to vote in Champaign County can go to any of the early voting sites to grace period register and vote.
-For a list of sites and schedules, click here.

 A photo ID and piece of mail no more than 30 days old are required to register.
 For a detailed list of acceptable ID and address verification, see here.